lgalaz/fullstack-javascript/react/Components_Props/explanation.md

 - Props can be values, functions (callbacks), or other components/JSX.
 - Parents control data; children request changes by calling callbacks.
 - Changing a prop causes the child to re-render with the new value.
+- If a child tries to modify a prop directly, it will be ignored or overwritten on the next render; the correct pattern is to call a callback prop (e.g., `onChange`, `onClick`) so the parent updates state and passes new props down.

 Examples: